daliboru/daliboru/README.md

 Hi there 👋

 Do you like jazz?
 I do.
 Never mind.
-I'm a full-stack developer, tech enthusiast, entrepreneur, musician; virtually a generalist.
-I'm keen on MERNG Stack and the concept of hooks.
+I'm a full-stack developer, tech enthusiast, entrepreneur ( intrapreneur), musician; virtually a generalist.
+I'm keen on React and GraphQL.
+Twice a month I publish a dev-related text on my blog, check it out!

 Wanna know more about me?
 [Check out my website.](https://daliborbelic.com/)